janko/janko.io/_posts/2020-12-21-adding-multifactor-authentication-in-rails-with-rodauth.md

 We'll now override the `after_otp_setup` hook to display recovery codes to the user after they've successfully set up TOTP, instead of the default redirect.
-We'll override the default Rodauth template to display the recovery codes in a nicer way and add a download link for convenience.

 ```rb
 # app/misc/rodauth_main.rb